 - Book a consultation or demo

-It also integrates nicely with blogging apps; you can integrate with it like WordPress, Squarespace, Kajabi, etc. if you want to use lead capture and signup forms on your website.
+It also integrates nicely with blogging apps; you can integrate it with WordPress, Squarespace, Kajabi, and more if you want to use lead capture and signup forms on your website.

-ActiveCampaign is an advanced email and marketing tool, and it takes some time to familiarize yourself with all the tools.
+ActiveCampaign is an advanced email and marketing automation tool, and it takes some time to familiarize yourself with all the tools.
 It also requires ongoing maintenance to set up, monitor, and optimize your email campaigns.

 The onboarding process is time-consuming.
-At times the UI in ActiveCampaign feels hard to navigate.
+At times, the UI in ActiveCampaign feels hard to navigate.
 Some of the features are buried in menu options that don’t make a lot of sense, especially if you are new to terms like ”Deals” and ”Conversations”.

 Similarly, if you don’t have any HTML coding skills, your emails will all look similar because you’re limited to using the email templates they provide.